Filtering in Blazor Pivot Table Component

 OnActionComplete

-• ActionName: It holds the name of the current action completed.
-For example, after filtering, the action name will be shown as Field filtered.
+• ActionName: Specifies the name of the completed action.
+For filtering operations, the action name appears as Field filtered.

 NOTE